IAFL College Bowl

-The IAFL College Bowl was a college football tournament that formed part of the Irish American Football League between 2007 and 2011.
-Four teams competed in the championship since its inauguration: the UL Vikings, the DCU Saints, Trinity College, and UCD.
-The final champions were Trinity College, having defeating UCD 7-0 in December 2011.
+The IAFL College Bowl was a college football tournament contested by collegiate participants of the Irish American Football League between 2006 and 2019.
+Four teams competed in the championship: the UL Vikings, the DCU Saints, Trinity College, and UCD.
+The final champions were UCD, having defeated the UL Vikings 17-8 in 2019.

-The Bowl was discontinued after the 2011 edition as all four collegiate members of the league now compete in the South division of the Shamrock Bowl Conference.

 History

-Initially, the championship was a single game which formed part of the 2007 and 2008 IAFL seasons.
-The UL Vikings were twice victorious, defeating the DCU Saints by scores of 50-2 and 47-12.
-In 2009, the Championship became a four-team tournament with the addition of Trinity College and UCD.
+Initially, the championship was a single game between the two collegiate participants of the IAFL, the DCU Saints and UL Vikings, overseen by the Colleges and Universities Sports Association of Ireland (CUSAI).The UL Vikings were victorious in the first three iterations, defeating the DCU Saints by scores of 58-0, 50-2 and 47-12.
+In 2009, the championship became a four-team tournament with the addition of Trinity College and UCD.
 The Vikings were again successful, defeating the Saints in the final.

 In 2010, Trinity College captured the Championship for the first time in spectacular fashion.
 Facing the UL Vikings in Limerick, the game finished 12-6 after triple overtime (7 quarters) and 3 hours and 45 minutes of play; an IAFL record for match length.
 The victory was sealed in the third quarter of overtime with a touchdown from Rob McDowell.
 Linebacker Stephen Carton was named game MVP.
 The club retained their title in 2011, defeating UCD by a margin of 7-0.

+The College Bowl was reformatted by the IAFL as the IAFL Intervarsity Championship in 2014, in line with a league reorganization that allowed collegiate teams to participate alongside other IAFL teams in competition for the Shamrock Bowl.
+After the restructuring of the IAFL into American Football Ireland (AFI) in 2020 and two years of suspended play in 2020 and 2021 across all competitions, the league has not addressed the potential return of the Intervarsity Championship; while DCU Saints disbanded in 2013 and Trinity College experienced a hiatus beginning in 2024, UCD and UL Vikings have continued to field full-kitted AFI sides.